Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 Wat Phra Si Iriyabot

-About 100 meters from the north of Wat Phra Non is Wat Phra Si Iriyabot.
+About 100 meters north of Wat Phra Non is Wat Phra Si Iriyabot.
 The structure includes a well, a washroom, and a shelter.

 Four sides of the wall were built to enshrine Buddha images in four different postures: walking, sitting, standing, and reclining.
-However, the only remain one is the standing Buddha image in the west.
+However, the only remaining one is the standing Buddha image in the west.

-This temple is famous for a standing Budha image.
+This temple is famous for its standing Budha image.

-You can admire the ancient beauty and learn more about the history of the unique architecture works in the park.
+You can admire the ancient beauty and learn more about the history of the unique architectural works in the park.

 What to pack for Kamphaeng Phet historical park

-You should expect to spend at least half a day exploring both sites, so wearing comfortable shoes and bring these
+You should spend at least half a day exploring both sites, wearing comfortable shoes, and bringing these.